 When it comes to training the abs, we have to remember that they’re indirectly involved in basically every compound or standing movement we do, to varying degrees.
 Knowing this, only relying on situps and crunches to train the mid-section properly just isn't going to cut it (no pun intended).
-Here are the 8 exercises and 4 training methods you should be adding to your ab training routine, immediately.
+Here are the 8 exercises you should be adding to your ab training routine, immediately.

 Don’t just hold a plank for 3 minutes.
 Anyone can do that if they work up to it.
 Add an element to your plank to make it just as challenging as it was when you started doing them.
 Make your core stabilize loads under less bases of support.